0808 808 4000 Get help now

 Civil penalties

 You can be given a financial penalty if you have fraudulently or negligently made an incorrect statement or declaration.
 Financial penalties are not a criminal mattter.
-Payment is required with 30 days and interest can be added.
-You can also receive a penalty for not complying with a request by HMRC for information.
+Payment must be made within 30 days and interest can be added.
+You can also get a penalty for not giving HMRC information they have asked for.

-If you do not come to an agreement to repay the penalty, HMRC can use the same methods of recovery as for the overpayment.
+If you do not come to an agreement to repay the penalty, HMRC recover the debts in the same way as an overpayment.

 Fraud

-If you are convicted of fraud, you may receive a court fine or face imprisonment.
-You may also lose your right to tax credits for a period of time.
+If you are convicted of fraud, you may get a court fine or face imprisonment.
+You may also lose your right to benefits for a period.
 The length of time will depend on the offence.

 Time limit for recovery